marvinquiet/SpaDOT/docs/index.md

 </ul>

-<p>Third, we used the script `process_ChickenHeart.py` provided <a href="https://github.com/marvinquiet/SpaDOT/blob/main/analyses/process_ChickenHeart.py">here</a> to preprocess the data by integrating them into one anndata with `timepoint` in anndata observations (obs) as one-hot encoder indicating four time points, `0`, `1`, `2` and `3` indicate Day 4, Day 7, Day 10 and Day 14, respectively.
-We have also put the spatial coordinates with keyword `spatial` as a numpy array inside anndata observation metadata (obsm).</p>
+<p>Third, we used the script <code>process_ChickenHeart.py</code> provided <a href="https://github.com/marvinquiet/SpaDOT/blob/main/analyses/process_ChickenHeart.py">here</a> to preprocess the data by integrating them into one anndata with <code>timepoint</code> in anndata observations (obs) as one-hot encoder indicating four time points: 0, 1, 2 and 3 indicate Day 4, Day 7, Day 10 and Day 14, respectively.
+We have also put the spatial coordinates with keyword <code>spatial</code> as a numpy array inside anndata observation metadata (obsm).</p>

-<p>After running the `process_ChickenHeart.py`, we will obtain the file `ChickenHeart.h5ad`.
+<p>After running the <code>process_ChickenHeart.py</code>, we will obtain the file <code>ChickenHeart.h5ad</code>.
 For your convenience, you can download the processed data <a href="https://www.dropbox.com/scl/fi/xklj0dxkd2wz10ahgbwg1/ChickenHeart.h5ad?rlkey=06245qjhv4ohij5530a1az91c&dl=0">here</a>. </p>

 </details>